 5 Most Common Collisions And Tips To Avoid Them

 Getting involved in an accident with a large truck is not something anybody wants to experience.
 However, truck accidents are common in and around the Charlotte area.
-At Brown, Moore & Associates, PLLC, we know that there or some types of collisions they are more common than others.
+At Brown, Moore & Associates, PLLC, we know that there or some types of collisions that are more common than others.
 Our truck accident attorneys in Charlotte want to discuss some tips to avoid these collisions.
 Our team is always standing by to help victims of truck collisions secure the compensation they need.

 Types of truck accidents